 One great source of healthy fats is definitely avocados.
 They’re also rich in skin-nourishing nutrient vitamin E, which not only helps to reduce scars and blemishes, but it also fights off free radicals, thus preventing the formation of wrinkles.

 If that’s not enough, avocados are also high in the antioxidant glutathione.
 By helping to detoxify the body, glutathione helps to keep the skin clear of both acne and wrinkles.

 If there’s one group of foods extremely high in antioxidants, it’s definitely berries.
-By being rich in flavonoids, polyphenols and vitamins, berries are the perfect foods for fighting off wrinkles and fine lines.
+By being rich in flavonoids, polyphenols, and vitamins, berries are the perfect food for fighting off wrinkles and fine lines.

-Not only does the fight off free radicals, but they also promote the regeneration of new skin cells.
+Not only do they fight off free radicals, but they also promote the regeneration of new skin cells.
 Whether it’s blueberries, blackberries, strawberries, cranberries, or raspberries, you should definitely add some form of berries to your morning smoothie.

 Aside from boosting heart health, this alternative grain is also able to reduce the signs of premature aging.

-Buckwheat is rich in the bioflavonoid rutin whose antioxidant properties help it to maintain the production of collagen in the skin as well as encourage the body’s utilization of vitamin C.
+Buckwheat is rich in bioflavonoid rutin whose antioxidant properties help it to maintain the production of collagen in the skin, as well as encourage the body’s utilization of vitamin C.

 They may be great eye-care foods, but the nutrients found in carrots – beta-carotene – also help preserve the youthfulness of the skin by fighting against free radicals.